 I do not use harsh alkaline removers or high laser settings.
 Safety always comes first.

 The virus itself is not dangerous to the person undergoing PMU treatment.
 However, an active cold sore can affect the pigment, making the result blotchy or keeping the pigment unevenly distributed.
 This can usually be corrected during the second treatment.
-During a PMU treatment, the skin experiences a slight ‘stress’.
-This is normally not serious, but in people who are carriers of the herpes virus, it can activate the virus.
+During a PMU treatment, the skin experiences a slight ‘stress situation’.
+Normally this is not serious, but in people who carry the herpes virus, it can activate the virus.

 If you have ever had a cold sore, you can ask your GP for a course of antiviral drugs (for example, Aciclovir or Valaciclovir).
 Start this 1 day before or on the same day of the PMU treatment.
 The GP determines the correct dosage and frequency.
 With this preventive approach, the chance of a breakthrough is still only about 7%.

 So are you prone to a cold sore or other herpes outbreaks?
-Get more information from your GP beforehand and report it to the permanent make-up specialist.
-Send a if you want more information.
+Ask your GP for more information in advance and inform the permanent make-up specialist.
+Send a if you would like more information.

 No, in most cases herpes is not dangerous, the symptoms usually go away on their own.
 Recovery can be supported by paying attention to diet, seeing your doctor if necessary or taking supplements.
 Read the article on herpes and cold sores.